John Guidetti, an expert on TV4, was clear about what he thought after Isak Hien's performance in the first half against the Netherlands.

 The 27-year-old is also being watched in Norway.
 Magnus Wolff Eikrem, formerly of Malmö FF and now an expert on NRK, says that the centre-back's performance was "shocking".

 "I almost get angry.
-It's a defensive game that's unlike anything else.
-I'm shocked at how it's possible; Sweden is losing the match here," he says.
+It's a defensive game unlike any other.
+I'm shocked that it's possible.
+Sweden is losing the match here," Eikrem says.

 But in the mixed zone after the match, Hien was defended by his teammates:

-We are losing 1-5 so it is clear that there will be criticism.
+"We're losing 1-5, so it is clear that there will be criticism.
 There will be no positive things.
-But it is not just Isak who will receive criticism, but the entire back line.
-On the third goal I can sprint down faster, Victor Nilsson Lindelöf said.
+But it is not just Isak who will receive criticism; it is the entire back line.
+On the third goal I could have sprinted down faster," Victor Nilsson Lindelöf says.